rodrigo-serra/perception_ros/README.md

 /perception/reid/detection_record
 ```

-Both topics are published using a custom message (StringArray.msg).
+Both topics are published using a custom message (ReidInfoArray.msg).
 If the node does not recognize a person, it will display "Unknown".
+It will also estimate the gender and the age range of the person being detected.
 The detection record only keeps track of people whose photo was taken and added to the encoder.

 ## Perception API (perception.py)